Látrabjarg in Iceland - Everything You Need to Know

 How do the cliffs stack up?

-Respect the birds
+IMPORTANT!
+Respect the birds!

-With those attention-grabbing colourful beaks, though the beaks fade after breeding season, puffins are instantly recognisable even if you know little about birds.
-With a fearless attitude to humans borne of a lack of local predators, the puffins delight visitors.
-And of course, as a result, they feature in countless photographs.
-It’s not uncommon for puffins to approach humans, but if they do, don’t be tempted to stroke them.
-Near their tail feathers, they have a gland which enables them to excrete oil, helping to waterproof them while they’re swimming.
-It’s crucial that this isn’t wiped off, even by accident.
-Another thing to remember is that you aren’t permitted to touch the eggs – it’s against the law and rightly so.
+As it is not uncommon for puffins to approach humans, but if they do, don't be tempted to stroke them.
+Near their tail feathers, they have a gland that enables them to excrete oil, helping to waterproof them while swimming.
+It is crucial that the oil is not wiped off, even by accident.
+Another thing to remember is that you aren't permitted to touch the eggs – it's against the law, and rightly so.

-Látrabjarg is actually part of a foursome – along with the section named Látrabjarg, you’ll also find the cliffs of Keflavíkurbjarg, Bæjarbjarg and Breiðavíkurbjarg.
-All are vertiginously steep, a sheer drop to the rocky shore and wild ocean below.
-Care is essential.
 It can be tempting to venture close to the edge to peer over at the puffins on their grassy perches.
-But the edges aren’t stable and it’s not uncommon for the loose and fragile ground to give way.
+But the edges aren't stable, and it's not uncommon for the loose and fragile ground to give way.
 Stand at a safe distance to avoid being a casualty.

 Take a hike